matrix-org/matrix-hookshot/docs/setup/webhooks.md

   - Say `!setup webhook`
   - The bot will respond with the webhook URL to be sent to services.

+## Endpoint options

+The webhook endpoint can handle a `GET`,`POST` or `PUT` request.

+If the request is a `GET` request, the query parameters are assumed to be the body. otherwise, the body of the request should be a JSON payload.

+If the body contains a `text` key, then that key will be used as a message body in Matrix.
+If the body *also* contains a `username` key, then the message will be prepended by the given username.

+Otherwise, the full JSON payload will be sent to the room.
+This can be adapted into a message by creating a **JavaScript transformation function**.

-## JS Transformations
+## JavaScript Transformations

-This bridge support creating small JS snippets to translate an incoming webhook payload into a message for the room, giving you a very powerful ability to generate messages based on whatever input is coming in.
+This bridge support creating small JavaScript snippets to translate an incoming webhook payload into a message for the room, giving you a very powerful ability to generate messages based on whatever input is coming in.

-The input is parsed and exectuted within a seperate JS Virtual Machine context, and is limited to an execution time of 2 seconds.
+The input is parsed and exectuted within a seperate JavaScript Virtual Machine context, and is limited to an execution time of 2 seconds.
 With that said, the feature is disabled by default and `allowJsTransformationFunctions` must be enabled in the config.

 The code snippets can be edited by editing the Matrix state event corresponding to this connection (with a state type of `uk.half-shot.matrix-hookshot.generic.hook`).